Tenwek Hospital – Kenya

 For work duties and ventures outside the home women should wear skirts below the knee.
 Neither men nor women should wear short pants.
 Short sleeves are acceptable for both men and women, as are surgical scrubs.

 What To Pack

 Visitors should bring copies of all healthcare profession licenses, diplomas, or certifications.
+The weather may become chilly at times, so it is advisable to bring some warm clothes.
 It is recommended to also pack a carry-on bag that has essential items just in case one’s luggage becomes lost.